-When you see any VoIP provider’s web site, they all promise some high number of calling features.
-Some promise 40, others 50, some over 80.
+When you see any VoIP provider’s web site, they all promise some number of calling features.
+The best office phone systems will offer 40, 50, or 80+ features.
 For the most part, many of the features are the same, and you’ve no doubt used them throughout your working life.
 Some, like Caller ID, call transfer, and hold, are expected, and hardly merit a boast.
 Others, like the auto-attendant, are an expected part of business calling, and you’re familiar with them.
 But then we come to the business VoIP Phone system features that are “under the fold.”
 You might not notice them in the large list, or not know what they mean.
 Some of these features are rare or even unique to just a few companies.

 If you’ve never used a hosted PBX before, you might not know about some of the great features of VoIP, and some of them can be easily overlooked.
 You can be too busy focusing on other aspects of running your business to learn about these features.
 Sometimes the same feature will go by different names depending on the provider, so you might not even realize that you already have a feature that looked appealing when you were choosing your provider.
 This is a list of some of the great ways you can squeeze the most out of the VoIP service you probably already have.